Vishy70/Winter-of-WEC/Systems/NAT/README.md

 # Connecting Client to Router via (V)Ethernet

-After adding the client network-namespace using `sudo ip netns add client`, I did the following:
+After adding the client network-namespace using

+`sudo ip netns add client`

+I did the following:

 - Setup a virtual ethernet cable, and put one end of interface in the client (other is default in host/router).

 - Set ip addresses for both interface of the veth, and _bring up_ the interface on both devices.